George Mizo: In media

 George Mizo has been featured in a number of stories on anti-war activism and the aftermath of the Vietnam War.

 At the end of their fast on the steps of the Capitol building, Mizo and his fellow protestors appeared on the Phil Donahue Show to discuss their activism.

 As part of a story on the peaceful collaboration between the United States and Vietnam, PBS interviewed a supporter of the village project and Mizo's vision of reconciliation.

 George Mizo and the Vietnam Friendship Village were the focus of Michelle Mason's award-winning documentary, "The Friendship Village," which outlines Mizo's story, the process that led to the creation of the village, and the vision and potential of the project.

 Mizo and The Friendship Village were also a focus of Matthias Leupold's documentary, "Lighter than Orange."

 Personal life

 Mizo met his wife, Rosemarie Höhn-Mizo, during a German peace march in 1986.
 Later that year, she joined him in Washington, D.C., to support his fast.
 Following the fast, George and Rosemarie returned to Germany, where she gave birth to their son, Michael.
 Today, Rosemarie is the head of the German Friendship Village Committee.

-On March 18, 2002, George Mizo passed away from complications related to Agent Orange.
+On March 18, 2002, George Mizo died from complications related to Agent Orange.